Navigator menu commands

 After the montage is defined, the program will compose a list of pieces that are not needed to capture the intended area.
 These pieces will be excluded when the montage is acquired.

-Use this command to set up a montage to capture the whole grid area.
-A set of points will be composed that contain the grid area.
-The command then works the same as the Setup Corner Montage command, except that in Low Dose mode, it will automatically switch to using the current Low Dose area if it is View or Search and has a pixel size 5 times larger than the other area.
+Unlike the Setup Corner Montage and Setup Polygon Montage commands, when in Low Dose mode, it will automatically switch to using the current Low Dose area if it is View or Search and has a pixel size 5 times larger than the other area.
 After the montage is acquired and displayed, if the Navigator is open, you will likely see a dashed red rectangle indicating the limits of stage movement.
 Note that if there are image shift offset calibrations, the coordinates of the red rectangle are based on the offset-adjusted stage coordinates that the Navigator uses.
 This means that you may not be able to get to all positions within the rectangle at the low magnification of the grid map, but you will be able to get to them at a magnification closer to the one that is the basis for the offset adjustment.

 Use this command to enter lower and upper limits in X and Y for the full grid montage.
 Specifically, these limits will be used to construct the polygon that is fit when setting up the full montage, but not to limit the stage positions visited to acquire a montage covering that polygon.
 Actual stage movement can be limited only by the 'StageLimits' property in the SerialEMproperties.txt file, and this property, not the setting here, determines the coordinates of the dashed red rectangle that will be drawn on images that extend beyond the limits when the Navigator is open.